ThunderHeavyIndustries/TablaRasa/README.md

  bol_freq["Ta"]=> 0.05
 ```

-This will do a Markov analysis of a composition (currently only uses a depth of 1).
+"markov_analysis" will do a Markov analysis of a composition (currently only uses a depth of 1).
 It returns a hash of hashes (bol_hash_hash) containing the percentage of times a given bol is followed by any of the others.
 In bol_hash_hash the first value passed is the bol you want the values for, the next value passed will return a float giving the percentage of the time that the first bol is followed by the second bol.
 ```Ruby
 markov_analysis composition_file